fischertechnik/plc_training_factory_24v/howto_new_TXT.md

 > If you have any questions, please contact: fischertechnik-technik@fischer.de

+## Preparation
+You need a TXT controller with the current firmware version 4.6.6.

 ## 1. Replace TXT Controller
-  - Remove connections
+  - Remove connections (+9V, USB, EXT-adaptor, +9Vout, inputs and outputs)
-  - Remove old TXT controller
+  - Remove old TXT controller ()
   - Install new TXT controller
   - Restore connections (see picture)